oracle-weblogic/cloud-native-XWeeks/springboot-sample/devcs.accs.ci.md

 #### Open Oracle Developer Cloud Service Project ####

 [Sign in](../common/sign.in.to.oracle.cloud.md) to [https://cloud.oracle.com/sign-in](https://cloud.oracle.com/sign-in).
 First select your datacenter then provide the identity domain and credentials.
+(USE DEVCS DOMAIN CREDENTIALS).
 After a successful login you will see your Dashboard.
 Find the Developer services tile and click the hamburger icon.
 In the dropdown menu click **Open Service Console**.
 ![](images/01.dashboard.png)

 Select your Oracle Developer Cloud Service Project which was created using inital Git repository and contains Spring Boot sample application's sources.